APPRENTICESHIP TAX

 • E-health and digital tools,

-• AN IMMERSIVE AND INTERPROFESSIONAL TEACHING UNIT: PREPABLOC
+• AN IMMERSIVE, INTERPROFESSIONAL COURSE: PREPABLOC

 I WANT TO HELP YOU